AutoTrust: Benchmarking Trustworthiness in Large Vision Language Models for Autonomous Driving: Evaluated Models

-\textbf{Baselines.} In this paper, we evaluate the six VLMs' trustworthiness in understanding driving scenes, including four publicly available specialist DriveVLMs (summarized in Table \ref{tab:eval-models}).
+In this paper, we evaluate the six VLMs' trustworthiness in understanding driving scenes, including four publicly available specialist DriveVLMs (summarized in Table \ref{tab:eval-models}).
 The details of the evaluated specialist models in autonomous driving (AD) are outlined below.

-\begin{itemize}[leftmargin=1em] \item \textbf{DriveLM-Agent}: This model, introduced in \citep{sima2023drivelm}, is finetuned with \emph{blip2-flan-t5-xl}~\citep{li2022blip} using the DriveLM-NuScenes dataset.
+\begin{itemize}[leftmargin=*,nosep] \item \textbf{DriveLM-Agent}: This model, introduced in \citep{sima2023drivelm}, is finetuned with \emph{blip2-flan-t5-xl}~\citep{li2022blip} using the DriveLM-NuScenes dataset.
 The DriveLM-NuScenes dataset is designed with graph-structured reasoning chains that integrate perception, prediction, and planning tasks.
 Since the original model has not yet been publicly released, we reproduced it independently.
 Following the methodology outlined in \cite{sima2023drivelm}, we first constructed the GVQA dataset using the training set of DriveLM-NuScenes.
 Subsequently, we finetuned the \emph{blip2-flan-t5-xl} on this dataset for 10 epochs, adhering to the same parameter settings specified in \cite{sima2023drivelm}.
 The entire training process took approximately 40 hours on a single A6000 Ada GPU.

-\item \textbf{DriveLM-Challenge}: This model was introduced as the baseline in the \emph{Driving with Language} track of the \emph{Autonomous Grand Challenge} at the CVPR 2024 Workshop~\citep{cvpr-challenge} (refer to as \textbf{DriveLM-Chlg} for brevity thereafter).
+\item \textbf{DriveLM-Challenge}: This model was introduced as the baseline in the \emph{Driving with Language} track of the \emph{Autonomous Grand Challenge} at the CVPR 2024 Workshop~\citep{cvpr-challenge}.
 We adhere to the default configuration described in \citep{contributors2023drivelmrepo} to fine-tune the LLaMA-Adapter V2~\citep{gao2023llama} using the training set of DriveLM-NuScenes.
 The entire training process took approximately 8 hours on a single A6000 Ada GPU.

 \item \textbf{Dolphins}: This model, introduced by \cite{ma2023dolphins}, is finetuned using OpenFlamingo as the backbone and leverages the publicly available VQA dataset derived from the BDD-X dataset~\cite{kim2018bdd-x}.
 Its performance is evaluated on AutoTrust, following the guidelines provided in its official GitHub repository\footnote{https://github.com/SaFoLab-WISC/Dolphins}.